 and not wired into the system.
 It's functioning as a pulley/belt

 holder.
-I'd like that unit to actually charge my batteries.
+I would like that unit to actually charge my batteries.

 The stuffing box needs tweaking.